DataDog/integrations-extras/stormforge/README.md

 4. Deploy Optimize Live
 5. Set up your Applications within [StormForge][5].

-More detailed instructions can be found in our [Getting started][6] guide.
+More detailed instructions can be found in the StormForge [getting started][6] guide.

 ## Data Collected